hedgehoglab-engineering/number-conversion-api/README.md

 - initially support conversions from integers to roman numerals
 - contain endpoints allowing to perform the conversions
 - contain endpoints allowing to fetch conversions based on the following criteria:
-  - performed most frequently
+  - most frequently converted
-  - performed most recently
+  - most recently converted

 In place of talking to the client you will have to make some reasonable assumptions about your implementation.